qubist/hc-ur/README.md

 *This is a condensed version of the rules suitible for describing the game for implementation to Holochain, but not historically accurate.
 For details, check the [Wikipedia page](https://en.wikipedia.org/wiki/Royal_Game_of_Ur) or play the game online at [YourTurnMyTurn](https://www.yourturnmyturn.com/java/ur/index.php) [WARNING: FLASH].*

-Each player has 7 of their tokens.
-Players alternate turns.
-On their turn the player flips four coins.
+* Each player has 7 of their tokens.
+* Players alternate turns.
+* On their turn the player flips four coins.
 The number of heads shown is how far they may move one of their token, including moving a token onto the board.
-Tokens move in this pattern:
+* Tokens move in this pattern:

 | { ⇩ }  | [ ⇦ ]  | [ ⇦ ]  | [ ⇦ ]  |      |      | { ⇦ }  | [ ⇦ ]  |
 |--------|--------|--------|--------|------|------|--------|--------|
 | [⇨→]   | [⇨→]   | [⇨→]   | {⇨→}   | [⇨→] | [⇨→] | [⇨→]   | [⇧↓]   |
 | { ↑ }  | [ ← ]  | [ ← ]  | [ ← ]  |      |      | { ← }  | [ ← ]  |

-**Tokens can't move on top of tokens of the same type.** A move may capture an opponents token if the moved token lands on the opponent's token, except if the oponnent's token is on a rosette.
-A captured token is bumped off the board.
-If a player moves a token to a rosette, they take an extra turn.
-If a player moves a token out the end of the path described above and off the board, that token is home.
-The objective of the game is to get all one's tokens home before one's opponent.
+* Tokens can't move on top of tokens of the same type.
+* A move may capture an opponent's token if the moved token lands on the opponent's token, except if the opponent's token is on a rosette.
+* A captured token is bumped off the board.
+* If a player moves a token to a rosette, they take an extra turn.
+* If a player moves a token off the end of the path described above, that token is home but the token must exit exactly.
+(If I move to square (0,6) I then must roll a 1 to move my token off the board.)
+* The objective of the game is to get all one's tokens home before one's opponent.
+The first player with all their tokens home wins.

 ## Implementation of the game to Holochain